 Semaglutide goes by the market names Ozempic, Rybelsus, and Wegovy.
 Wegovy is the only Semaglutide-containing medication brand that has been approved by the US Food and Drug Administration (FDA) for the management of excess weight in certain individuals (FDA Press Release, March 2024).
 Talk to your healthcare provider if you think you meet the FDA criteria for using Wegovy for weight loss:

 Ozempic and Rybelsus are medications that have been FDA-approved to treat diabetes but have not been approved for weight loss.
 However, healthcare providers may still prescribe it for weight loss if they feel you may benefit from it (this is called an “off-label” use).
+Our partner Certainly Health can be a resource for finding a practitioner that can advise if GLP1s are for you that's also covered by insurance.
 Public interest is tilting toward the off-label use of Ozempic for cosmetic weight loss, as depicted in a study by Sabrina H Han et al. (2023).
 However, there are growing concerns around Ozempic including its potential misuse without proper medical supervision or its prescription off-label for weight loss leading to prescription shortages (Magda Wojtara et al., 2023).

 Administering and Dosing Semaglutide